 Green Bean Casserole

-This green bean casserole recipe is an updated take on the classic dish.
+This green bean casserole recipe is a delicious holiday side dish!
 It's made from scratch with fresh green beans and a creamy mushroom sauce.

 Green bean casserole

-Green bean casserole is always on my family’s Thanksgiving menu, right alongside the mashed potatoes, stuffing, and cranberry sauce.
-We, like many folks, made the version with Campbell’s cream of mushroom soup, French fried onions, and canned green beans for years…until I set myself the task of making a homemade green bean casserole from scratch.
+Green bean casserole is always on my family’s Thanksgiving menu.
+We, like many folks, made the classic version with Campbell’s cream of mushroom soup, french fried onions, and canned green beans for years…until I set myself the task of making a homemade green bean casserole from scratch.

 Green bean casserole recipe ingredients